And we're back, El Rushbo, meeting and surpassing and redefining a lot of things.

 And he did.

-It is, I mean, you read these emails, and it's clear that oh my gosh, if this gets out, we're screwed.
+It is, I mean, you read these emails and it's clear that, oh my gosh, if this gets out, we're screwed.

 That's what all of these emails mean.

-And also Michael Mann at Penn State University is being investigated by Penn State University.
+And also, Michael Mann at Penn State University is being investigated by Penn State University.

-Lord Moncton, who's been making speeches and urging people to get their minds right on global warming says prosecute these people.
+Lord Moncton, who's been making speeches and urging people to get their minds right on global warming, says, prosecute these people.

 He's a former Thatcher advisor.

-Christopher Moncton revealing the sheer scale and scope of the scientific fraud behind the compilation of the world's temperature data.
+He's issued a devastating new paper, Christopher Monckton, revealing the sheer scale and scope of the scientific fraud behind the compilation of the world's temperature data.

-Climate gate caught green-handed, is the title of the report.
+Climategate caught green-handed is the title of the report.

 Howard Dean, April the 5th, 2009, has just surfaced.

-He was uh in Paris and said this.
+He was in Paris and said this.

-We're gonna have both, and then which proportion of each should we have in order to make this all work?
+The debate for the new generations instead of capitalism or socialism is we're going to have both and then which proportion of each should we have in order to make this all work?

 So he's essentially saying here that the argument between capitalism and socialism is over.

-This is what the Democrats really believe, and they're content with saying this across the pond.
+This is what the Democrats really believe and they're content with saying this across the pond.

-Capitalism, it's seen it's it's last day.
+Capitalism, it's seen its last day.

 Socialism is where we're headed.